Equitable Distribution Lawyers in Wake County

 After the property has been classified, the court values the property.
 All assets and debts are given a fair market value as of the date of separation.
 Thus, the court determines the net value of the marital property on the date of separation and that net value is subject to division.

-The court distributes the property equally after it has been valued, unless an equal division is not equitable or fair.
+The court distributes the property equally after it has been valued unless an equal division is not equitable or fair.
 In determining whether an equal division is fair, the court considers sixteen factors, including the duration of the marriage, contributions of a party, tax consequences, contributions to an increase in the value of separate property, and income, property, and liabilities of each party.
+Daphne Edwards Divorce & Family Law can help you through this process.